 Relative strength quantifies how any individual stock is performing compared to all of the other stocks in the market.
 The actions of large investors can be seen in RS.
 When they are buying, the stock price should be rising, and when they are selling, we will usually see the stock price lag the broader market.
 RS summarizes this buying and selling pressure in a single indicator.

 Using RS to buy market leaders and avoid laggards is one of the best ways I know of to beat the market.

 If we sold at the $650 share price, we would have pocketed a tidy 41% return in just eight months.
-That would be well before the stock plummeted 31% to where it is today, languishing back around $450 per share.
+That would be well before the stock plummeted 40% to its low in April.

 In other words, the RS indicator shows investors an ideal time to buy a stock, pocket gains -- plus any dividend income -- and sell long before they lose their shirts.

 Unfortunately, there is never a free lunch on Wall Street -- using RS alone is only half of the work.

 While high RS stocks can provide higher-than-average gains, some come with a great deal of risk.
 For example, these could be the kind of stocks that suffer large declines when the company misses earnings estimates by a penny.

 To help minimize this risk, I look for high RS stocks with strong fundamentals.
 When it comes to income stocks, I look for companies that have increased their dividend payments during the past three years, have sustainable yields and sport growing cash flow.

 Companies with strong fundamentals in these areas tend to be the biggest winners in the long run.
 Those looking closely would have seen that fundamentals in both Citigroup and GE were deteriorating in 2008 as their rising dividend yields made the stocks look otherwise attractive to many investors.[More from StreetAuthority.com: Stocks Still Overbought, But Gold Could Be Bottoming]